Kushuh/react-endless-scroller/README.md

 removeTuples(scrollableElementRef, tupleKey1, tupleKey2, ...);
 ```

-ℹ️ scrollableElementRef force a second refresh of the page status after the first fetch.
-It can be useful, for example, on very large screens, where a load doesn't always fill the whole window space, thus letting some room for an extra fetch.
+ℹ️ scrollableElementRef force a refresh of the page status after the operation.
+It has to be a valid React ref.

 #### feed.insertTuples